Psychiatric-Mental Health Nurse Practitioner Courses

 Chamberlain University confers online degrees from its Main Campus in Addison, IL.

-For a complete list, and to learn more, check out our authorizations or view our approvals in your state
+Practicum option availability varies by state/location.
+Chamberlain reserves the right to update information as it becomes available.
+For a complete list, and to learn more, check out our authorizations or view our approvals in your state.

 How can I find out if I qualify for tuition savings?

-Your admissions representative can help identify if you qualify for tuition savings through a partnership with your employer, community college or association.
+Your Enrollment Representative can help determine if you qualify for tuition savings through a partnership with your employer, community college or association.
 Alternatively, you may qualify for a scholarship or grant.

 Psychiatric mental health is an area of focus within nursing.
-Psychiatric mental health nurse practitioners (PMHNPs) work with individuals, families, groups, and communities, assessing their mental health needs.
+Psychiatric-mental health nurse practitioners (PMHNPs) work with individuals, families, groups and communities, assessing their mental health needs.
 PMHNPs offer primary care services to the psychiatric-mental health population.
-They assess, diagnose, and treat individuals and families with psychiatric disorders or the potential for such disorders using their full scope of therapeutic skills, including the prescription of medication and administration of psychotherapy.
+They assess, diagnose and treat individuals with psychiatric disorders or the potential for such disorders using their full scope of therapeutic skills, including the prescription of medication and administration of psychotherapy.

 Is this a Master of Science in Nursing PMHNP online program?

-The MSN Psychiatric-Mental Health Nurse Practitioner track features 100% online coursework.
-The PMHNP curriculum consists of 45 specialty track credit hours.
-Online PMHNP courses will be completed in addition to 625 onsite lab and clinical hours.
+Chamberlain’s MSN Psychiatric-Mental Health Nurse Practitioner specialization features 100% online coursework.
+The PMHNP curriculum consists of 45 specialization credit hours.
+In addition to the online courses, students complete 625 on-site lab and clinical hours.

 I’ve never taken an online course before and I’m a little nervous.
-How do I prepare myself for online PMHNP learning?
+How do I prepare myself for online learning in a PMHNP program?

 Are campus visits required?

-Campus visits are not required.
-The MSN Psychiatric-Mental Health Nurse Practitioner track has 45 credit hours of PMHNP online coursework.
-The MSN Psychiatric-Mental Health Nurse Practitioner specialty track does require two visits; one for the immersion experience as part of NR-509, and one for intensive as part of NR-667.
+While most of the MSN Psychiatric-Mental Health Nurse Practitioner coursework is online, it does require two in-person visits: one for the immersion experience as part of NR-509, and one for intensive as part of NR-668.

 What does a PMHNP do?

 Psychiatric mental health nurse practitioners (PMHNPs) assess the mental health needs of individuals, families, groups and communities, as well as offer primary mental health services.
-They assess, diagnose and treat individuals and families with psychiatric disorders or the potential for such disorders using their full scope of therapeutic skills, including the prescription of medication and the administration of psychotherapy.
+They assess, diagnose and treat patients with psychiatric disorders or the potential for such disorders using their full scope of therapeutic skills, including the prescription of medication and the administration of psychotherapy.

 Can a PMHNP work as an FNP?